jcvdav/villasenor-derbez/content/home/about.md

 # About me

 I am a Ph.D.
 Student and [Latin American Fisheries Fellow](http://www.laff.bren.ucsb.edu) at the [Bren School of Environmental Science & Management](bren.ucsb.edu) in UC, Santa Barbara.
-My research combines Ecological and Economic theory with Data Science to provide pragmatic solutions that further sustainable fishery management and marine conservation.
+I work in Quantitative Marine Conservation; my research combines Ecological and Economic theory with Data Science.
 I believe today's available technology can allow us to revolutionize the way in which we manage fisheries and do conservation.

 I have always felt passionate about the Ocean.
 Growing up in Playa del Carmen (Mexico) I spent a lot of time in the water.
 I have been a SCUBA diver since I was 10 years old, and a fisher for as long as I can remember.
 Aside from my work, I enjoy SCUBA diving, fishing, and sailing.
 Following what seems to be a tradition in my family, I enjoy cooking a blend of Mexican and Spanish dishes for my close ones.